anyapages/smart-dub/README.md

 ### **Phase 2 Development**
 - Real-time demand prediction using machine learning
 - Integration with Dublin City Council planning systems
-- Mobile app for citizen feedback and usage tracking
+- Mobile hub_optimiser for citizen feedback and usage tracking
 - Expansion to Cork, Galway, and other Irish cities

 ### **Advanced Features**